 A new sense of optimism inspired designers who were influenced by Science Fiction as the public embraced technology and Modernism.

-In recognition of the 50th anniversary of the first Moon Landing, we take a look at some of the best space-age architecture in England
+Here we take a look at some of the best space-age architecture in England.

 Reminiscent of the Star Destroyer from the opening scene of Star Wars: A New Hope, the Grade II canopy was built in 1961 to designs by Hugh Segar Scorer.
 Thin shell concrete roofs were invented in Germany in the 1920s, and their strength is rooted in their shape.
 Originally built as a petrol station, the distinctive appearance of the canopy at Markham Moor gave it landmark status during the 1960s and 70s.